 Relevant Words of God:

-God has freely given His life and all that He has and is to humans so that they can live it out, so that they can transform what God has and is and the truth He bestows upon them into the direction and the path for them to live, that is, they can rely on this to live and turn His words into their life.
-So, can we say that God has bestowed His life on humans freely, thus making it become their life?
-Then what is it that humans have obtained from God?
+God has given His life and what He has and is to people so that they can live them out, so that they can transform what God has and is and the truth He bestows upon them into the direction and the path for them to live, into their very life, so that they may live by this life.
+So, can we say that God has bestowed His life on people freely, thus making it become their life?
+Then what is it that people have obtained from God?
 God’s expectation?
 God’s promise?
 Or what?
 What they have obtained from God are not empty words, but God’s life!
-In addition to bestowing life upon humans, the one requirement He has for them is that they take this life of God, turn it into their own life, and live it out.
-When God sees people living this life out, He feels satisfied.
+In addition to bestowing life upon people, the one requirement He has for you is that you take this life of God, turn it into your own life, and live it out.
+When God sees you living this life out, He feels satisfied.
 This is God’s only requirement.
 Thus, what humans obtain from God is priceless, and, while God is bestowing this most priceless of things upon humanity, God gains nothing; the greatest beneficiary is humankind.
-Humans reap the greatest gains; they are the greatest beneficiaries.
-While accepting God’s life as their own life, humans also come to understand the truth, gain the principles of what it is to be human, grow the roots they need to be human, and gain the direction they need to walk to be human.
-They are no longer deceived and bound by Satan, no longer deceived and used by evil people, and no longer polluted, defiled, bound, or seduced by evil trends.
+While accepting God’s words as their life, people also come to understand the truth, gain the principles of what it is to be human, grow the roots they need to be human, and gain the direction they need to follow to be human.
+They are no longer deceived and bound by Satan, no longer deceived and used by evil people, and no longer polluted or seduced by evil trends.
 Humans live free between heaven and earth, and they are liberated.
-They are no longer bound or feel pain.
-There are no more difficulties, they live free and they are able to live genuinely under God’s dominion, no longer to suffer harm by any evil or dark forces.
-That is, while they are living out this life, taking this life as their own life, they no longer experience any pain, but instead live happily and without hardship; they live freely and have a normal relationship with God.
-They can no longer rebel against God or oppose Him; rather, they can live genuinely under God’s domination.
-They live a right and proper life, from the inside out, and become genuine humans.
+They are able to live genuinely under God’s dominion, no longer to suffer harm by any evil or dark forces.
+That is, while they are living out this life, they no longer experience any pain, but instead live happily and without hardship; they live freely and have a normal relationship with God.
+They can no longer rebel against God or oppose Him; rather, they can live genuinely under God’s sovereignty.
+They live a right and proper life, from the inside out, and become authentic humans.

 Excerpted from “Man Is the Greatest Beneficiary of God’s Management Plan” in Records of Christ’s Talks